cailholm/TaskMe/README.md

  v1.0

     Initial version.
 Features:
-	* asking about user's activity periodically,
+	* asking about user's activity periodically
 	* configuring the extension with:
-	    - period interval,
+	    - period interval
-		- calendar where events are inserted.
+		- calendar where events are inserted

+ v1.1

+	* hibernate support